Stop the war

 Now, our alarm rule is active (see Step 3), and we should send new telemetry on behalf of the device (see Step 1.2) to trigger the alarm.
 Note that the temperature value should be 26 or higher to raise the alarm.
 Once we send a new temperature reading, we should immediately see a new alarm on our dashboard.

-• You may acknowledge and clear the alarms;
+- You may acknowledge and clear alarms using the "Alarms table" widget;

 We also recommend reviewing alarm rule examples and documentation about alarm notifications.